pagkly/Zed/Investopedia4/Learn About the Netback Summary of Associated Costs.md

 ## Real-World Example

 It might cost an oil producer $125 to convert one barrel of light [[crude oil]](https://www.investopedia.com/terms/c/crude-oil.asp) into heating oil, gasoline, diesel, and petrochemical byproducts.
-It owes royalties of $25, and it will cost $100 to transport the oil to the buyer.
+It owes royalties of $25, and it [[Will|will]] cost $100 to transport the oil to the buyer.
 The netback would be $75, assuming a sales price of $325: $325 less $125 less $25 less $100.

 This figure allows [[exploration and production]](https://www.investopedia.com/terms/e/exploration-production-company.asp) (E&P) firms to compare the producer's costs with those of its competitors.
 It also allows for more efficient planning regarding which products a company should focus on producing.